cburdine/materials-ml-workshop/_sources/supervised_learning/supervised_learning.md

 import matplotlib.pyplot as plt from sklearn.model_selection import train_test_split

-# This the dataset we are given:
+# This is the dataset we are given:
 x_data = np.random.uniform(-30, 30, size=100)
 y_data = 10 - 0.01*x_data**2 + np.random.normal(0,2,size=100)